Equivalence of Doubly Periodic Tangles: DP tangle equivalence by local isotopies

+In this section we present a full analysis of the local diagrammatic theory of motifs and flat motifs, taking the $(l,m)$ pair into account, for the study of equivalence of DP tangles.

-Let $\tau$ be a motif in a fixed thickened torus $T^2 \times I$ that generates $\tau_{\infty}$ and $d$ the corresponding diagram of $\tau$ in the torus surface $T^2$.
-With $T^2 \times I$ fixed, any isotopy of $\tau$ generates naturally a DP isotopy of $\tau_{\infty}$.
-Hence it induces a {\it local isotopy} equivalence relation between the corresponding flat motifs, which are supported by the same fixed lattice $\Lambda(u,v)$.
-On the diagrammatic level, an isotopy of $\tau$ translates into a finite sequence of local moves on the diagram $d$, comprising {\it local surface isotopies} (see first two instances of Fig.~\ref{planar1}) and {\it Reidemeister moves} (see Fig.~\ref{Rmoves}).
+Let $\big(\tau,(l,m)\big)$ be a motif in $T^2 \times I$ that generates $\tau_{\infty}$ and $\big(d,(l,m)\big)$ a corresponding diagram of $\big(\tau,(l,m)\big)$ in the torus surface $T^2$.
+In the piecewise-linear setting, an isotopy of the link $\tau$ translates into a finite sequence of $\Delta$-moves in the thickened torus.
+On the diagrammatic level, we will see that $\Delta$-moves translate into local moves on the diagram $d$, comprising \textit{surface isotopies} and the \textit{Reidemeister moves} (see Figure~\ref{Rmoves}), by resourcing to the theory of mixed links.

-These moves on the diagram $d$ generate, in turn, on $d_{\infty}$ (local) planar isotopies and Reidemeister moves, that preserve the double periodicity, that is, \textit{DP (local) planar isotopies} and \textit{DP Reidemeister moves}.
-Clearly the above apply to any finite cover of the motif.
-An example is illustrated in Fig.~\ref{FiniteRmoves}.

-We now consider the flat motif that corresponds to the motif diagram $d$ with respect to the chosen longitude-meridian pair $(l,m)$ of $T^2$ (also denoted $d$), in order to investigate how motif or DP isotopies show on flat motifs.
-If the local isotopy move takes place away from $m$ and $l$, then, when `unfolding' the torus along $(l,m)$, the same move will be visible in the interior of the flat motif (as in the first two instances of Fig.~\ref{Rmoves} and Fig.~\ref{planar1} ).
-We also need to consider local isotopy moves that take place in the motif, so that some arcs involved in the moves cross $m$ or $l$ or even both $m$ and $l$.
+Let $M$ be a 3-manifold, which is the complement of a knot or link $L$ in the three-sphere $S^3$ or a closed, connected, oriented 3-manifold obtained via surgery along $L$ with additional framing.
+It is well-known that isotopy classes of knots/links in $M$ correspond bijectively to isotopy classes of mixed links in $S^3$ \cite[Theorem 5.2]{LR1}.
+A \textit{mixed link} comprises $L$ as an oriented point-wise \textit{fixed} sublink representing the 3-manifold $M$ and a \textit{moving} sublink representing a knot/link in $M$.
+In particular, a thickened torus $T^2 \times I$ can be represented as the complement in $S^3$ of the Hopf link, $H=X \cup Y$.
+Hence a link $\tau$ in $T^2 \times I$ corresponds in $S^3$ to the mixed link $H \cup \tau$, comprising the fixed part $H$ and the moving part representing $\tau$.
+For an illustration see Figure~\ref{mixed}.

+On the diagrammatic level, the fixed Hopf link $H$ can be assumed to be almost flat, in the sense that arcs are coplanar and the two crossings are embedded in local 3-balls.
+So $H$ defines naturally a projection plane for the mixed link $H \cup \tau$ to a mixed link diagram $H \cup d$.
+We now recall from \cite{LR1} that isotopy of links in the thickened torus is generated by planar isotopy, the classical Reidemeister moves for the moving part $d$, together with the extended planar isotopies that involve the fixed and the moving part of $H \cup d$, as exemplified in Figure~\ref{isom}.

+We now represent a (flat) motif $\big(\tau,(l,m)\big)$ as a mixed link $H \cup \tau$, and in analogy its corresponding (flat) motif diagram $\big(d,(l,m)\big)$ as a mixed link diagram $H \cup d$.
+The component $X$ of $H$ is assumed to run close and in parallel to the longitude $l$ while the component $Y$ is assumed to run close and in parallel to the meridian $m$ of $T^2$.
+We consider the components $X$ and $Y$ of the fixed part $H= X \cup Y$ to be ordered according to the order in the basis $B=(u,v)$ of $\mathbb{E}^2$, and oriented according to the orientation of $B=(u,v)$.